 How do you keep customers engaged with your brand in the post-Christmas sales slump?
 It’s crucial to prioritize customer experience through interaction even after the holidays are over.
 It’s never a bad time to work on your customer engagement methods, and while your competitors are slacking is a great opportunity.

-One of the newest features on Perx LMP is the ability to build and launch time-bound campaigns.
+One of the newest features on Perx Platform is the ability to build and launch time-bound campaigns.
 So instead of simply having a 9-5 presence, your brand can precisely target consumers on a specific day, for a specific duration (or even during multiple time slots) on any given day of the week.